processone/docs.ejabberd.im/content/developer/sql-schema.md

 This page explains ejabberd SQL database schema.
 We present the tables that might be in use, depending on your server configuration, together with a short explanation of the fields involved and their intended use.
 Tables are presented rougly grouped by related functionality.

+Consider this document a work in progress, not all tables are documented yet.

 Latest version of database schema are available in [ejabberd Github repository](https://github.com/processone/ejabberd):

 * [MySQL schema](https://github.com/processone/ejabberd/blob/master/sql/mysql.sql)